lubianat/scc5929/assignments/assignment4.md

 Explain what disjointness is.
 For all pair of classes in the family ontology, add the correct disjoint axioms.

+### Answer

+Disjointness means that there are no instances shared by both classes, i.e there is not any individual that is an instance of ("belongs") to both classes.

 ## Exercise 2.8
 State that a person is either a man or a woman, but not both.